As a child, I remember thinking there was no more exciting place in the world than a theme park.

 Right across from the main park gates is Disney California Adventure Park, where they have Cars Land — a huge hit with the kids.
 Disney is a really convenient family destination, with dozens of restaurants in Downtown Disney and many hotels within walking distance of both parks.

-Later that day, mere minutes away from Disney at Knott’s Berry Farm, I got reacquainted with some more characters from my childhood at Camp Snoopy and soaked up that beautiful California sunshine the Knott’s Soak City Waterpark.
+Later that day, mere minutes away from Disneyland Resort at Knott’s Berry Farm, I got reacquainted with some more characters from my childhood at Camp Snoopy and soaked up that beautiful California sunshine the Knott’s Soak City Waterpark.

 Sleeping Beauty Castle at Disneyland Park